 What Is Ankylosing Spondylitis?

-Ankylosing spondylitis (AS) is a form of spondyloarthritis, an immune-mediated inflammatory disease that causes chronic inflammation of the structures of the spine.
+Ankylosing spondylitis (AS) is an inflammatory spinal disease which is associated with variety of symptoms including morning stiffness, fatigue, and limited spine motion.
+Ankylosing spondylitis is a form of spondyloarthritis, an immune-mediated inflammatory disease that causes chronic inflammation of the structures of the spine.
 Immune-mediated inflammatory diseases are those in which the cells in the immune system, instead of fighting off infections and killing abnormal cells that can grow into cancers, become activated in different areas of the spine and start damaging the body’s own tissues.
 These inflamed tissues produce chemical signals, which are released into the bloodstream and recruit additional immune cells.
 The end result is chronic inflammation that can, in the most advanced cases, lead to the calcification of spinal structures, causing the spine to become fused.